-Angela Washko is an artist who creates new forums for discussions about feminism in spaces frequently hostile toward it.
-Washko’s practice spans interventions in mainstream media, performance art, video and video games.
-She is committed to telling complex and unconventional stories about the media we consume from unusual perspectives.
-Since 2012, Angela Washko has operated The Council on Gender Sensitivity and Behavioral Awareness in World of Warcraft, an intervention inside the most popular multiplayer online role-playing game.
-Washko’s recent project, The Game: The Game, is a critically acclaimed video game in which professional pick-up artists attempt to seduce the player using their coercive signature techniques sourced from their instructional books and video materials.
-She is currently working on a documentary film about RuPaul’s Drag Race reality tv contestant, drag queen and former call center manager Mrs. Kasha Davis.
-The project will be the subject of a solo exhibition at Museum of Contemporary Art in Tucson, Arizona opening in January 2020.
+Angela Washko is an artist who creates new forums for discussions about feminism in spaces frequently hostile toward women, femmes, and non-binary people.
+Washko’s practice spans interventions in mainstream media, performance art, installation, digital art, writing, video, and video games.
+In 2012, Angela Washko founded The Council on Gender Sensitivity and Behavioral Awareness in World of Warcraft, an intervention inside the popular online video game.
+Washko’s recent project, The Game: The Game, is a critical feminist video game in which professional pick-up artists attempt to seduce the player using their coercive signature techniques sourced from their instructional books and video materials.
+She is currently finishing a documentary film project called Workhorse Queen, which explores the impact of reality television on drag performance culture.